 \section{Scaling limit of near-critical percolation clusters}

 The proof of our main result relies on the scaling limit of near-critical percolation clusters.
 We start by setting notation in Section \ref{notation}.
-By using the scaling limit results in \cite{GPS18} and the approach from \cite{CCK19}, we construct the scaling limit of the collection of blue clusters for near-critical percolation in Section \ref{whole}, and the scaling limit of the collection of ``pieces" of blue clusters in a region in Section \ref{portion}.
+By using the scaling limit results in \cite{GPS18} and the approach from \cite{CCK19}, we construct the scaling limit of the collection of blue clusters for near-critical percolation in Section \ref{whole}.